Julien Tadrowski

-Julien Tadrowski (born 17 May 1993 in Roncq) is a footballer who plays as a defender for Legia Warsaw II.
+Julien Tadrowski (born 17 May 1993) is a professional footballer who plays as a defender for IV liga Masovia club MKS Piaseczno.
+He also serves as the assistant coach of Legia Warsaw's under-19 team.
 Born in France, he represented Poland at youth international levels and has spent most of his career with Polish clubs.

-Career

-Club
+Club career

 He played for 10 years with the various academy teams at Lille OSC.
 In July 2012, he signed a two-year contract with Arka Gdynia.
 He then joined Pogoń Szczecin, signing a three-year contract.

-National team
+International career

 He was a part of the Poland national under-21 football team.